n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

 Now that we have an understanding of setting a breakpoint in our demo app and then displaying the variable type data, we can begin the reversing process.
 Though not as straightforward as Frida and its subset of tools.

 Let’s start with the `alwaysTrue` function.
 We can modify this function from two locations.
-Either the initial a Int variable, the b Int variable, or both.
+Either the initial debugA Int variable, the debugB Int variable, or both.
 Let’s review the code block:

 ```swift
     static var debugA: Int = 0